 The highest areas of fraud are reported in Melilla, Murcia, Andalucia and the Canary Islands, while the more “honest” regions are Madrid, the Basque country, Ceuta and Catalonia.

-Unespa, an association that includes insurance companies operating in Spain signed an agreement with the Guardia Civil in 2015 to improve the collaboration between the security forces and companies during investigation of alleged frauds.
+Unespa, an association that includes insurance companies operating in Spain signed an agreement with the Civil Guard in 2015 to improve the collaboration between the security forces and companies during investigation of alleged frauds.